-To accomplish, on a continuing basis, the plans and programs necessary to administer Federal transportation planning requirements and maintain the "3-C" transportation planning process in and for the Laredo and Webb County Metropolitan Organization's planning area.
+To accomplish, on a continuing basis, budgeting and managing transportation planning activities in coordination with local, state and federal agencies.
+To conduct MPO Staff hiring process and to coordinate the professional development and training of such Staff.
+To coordinate plans and programs necessary to administer Federal transportation planning requirements and maintain the cooperative, comprehensive, and continuous (3-C) transportation planning process in and for the Laredo and Webb County Metropolitan Organization's planning area.